node-class-may-2023/ComIT_Node/javascript.md

 console.log(typeof name) // object
 ```

-* Using a null value it's going to be evaluated as an object and it will become truthy
+* Using a null value it's going to be evaluated as an object and it will become true
 * When using null we'll have to add an extra validation

 **Example:**